 legend("topleft", c("B - A", "C - A"), col = c("black", "blue"), pch = 19)

-# The average treatment effect of the arms with "A" as baseline. average_treatment_effect(mc.forest)
+# A doubly robust estimate (AIPW) of the average treatment effect of the arms. average_treatment_effect(mc.forest)

 # The conditional response surfaces mu_k(X) for a single outcome can be reconstructed from # the contrasts tau_k(x), the treatment propensities e_k(x), and the conditional mean m(x). # Given treatment "A" as baseline we have: # m(x) := E[Y | X] = E[Y(A) | X] + E[W_B (Y(B) - Y(A))] + E[W_C (Y(C) - Y(A))] # which given unconfoundedness is equal to: # m(x) = mu(A, x) + e_B(x) tau_B(X) + e_C(x) tau_C(x) # Rearranging and plugging in the above expressions, we obtain the following estimates # * mu(A, x) = m(x) - e_B(x) tau_B(x) - e_C(x) tau_C(x) # * mu(B, x) = m(x) + (1 - e_B(x)) tau_B(x) - e_C(x) tau_C(x) # * mu(C, x) = m(x) - e_B(x) tau_B(x) + (1 - e_C(x)) tau_C(x) Y.hat <- mc.forest$Y.hat W.hat <- mc.forest$W.hat muA <- Y.hat - W.hat[, "B"] * tau.hat[, "B - A"] - W.hat[, "C"] * tau.hat[, "C - A"] muB <- Y.hat + (1 - W.hat[, "B"]) * tau.hat[, "B - A"] - W.hat[, "C"] * tau.hat[, "C - A"] muC <- Y.hat - W.hat[, "B"] * tau.hat[, "B - A"] + (1 - W.hat[, "C"]) * tau.hat[, "C - A"] # These can also be obtained with some array manipulations. # (the first column is always the baseline arm) Y.hat.baseline <- Y.hat - rowSums(W.hat[, -1, drop = FALSE] * tau.hat) mu.hat.matrix <- cbind(Y.hat.baseline, c(Y.hat.baseline) + tau.hat) colnames(mu.hat.matrix) <- levels(W) head(mu.hat.matrix)